 Top tips on ‘All you can eat' buffets

 Do your research

 If you live in a big city, chances are you'll have a few decent buffet restaurants to choose from, and they'll vary in terms of types of food, price and value for cash.

-Just work out what's more important to you and where you can get the best deal.
-No one wants to walk out of a restaurant and see the same meal five quid cheaper as you waddle home.
+Decide what's most important to you and do some research into where you can get the best deal.
+No one wants to walk out of a restaurant and see the same meal five quid cheaper on the waddle home.

 Stay true to your tastes

 So, the Indian buffet place down the road might do an amazing offer on their top-notch food, but remember it's not an amazing offer if you don't actually like curry.